ibm-cloud-docs/AnalyticsEngine/troubleshooting.md

 No cluster was associated with your newly-created service instance although the service status shows that it was provisioned because the provisioning request didn't complete successfully.

-You should delete your service instance and create a new one by using the {{site.data.keyword.Bluemix_notm}} Catalog.
+You should delete your service instance and create a new one by using the {{site.data.keyword.Bluemix_notm}} catalog.

 ## Command line interface